-- Slaughter - If the concern is about farm animals at a slaughter plant, or the illegal killing/slaughter of farm animals outside of a slaughter plant, then please contact the Food Standards Agency (FSA), the police or local authorities.
+If the concern is about farm animals at a slaughter plant or the illegal killing of farm animals outside of a slaughter plant, then please contact the Food Standards Agency (FSA), the police or local authorities.

-- Non-welfare issues - If you have a farm animal enquiry that is not an animal welfare issue, e.g. it concerns carcass disposal, or in the event of a suspected notifiable disease, then please contact the Animal and Plant Health Agency (APHA).
+If you have a farm animal enquiry that is not an animal welfare issue, e.g. it concerns carcass disposal, or in the event of suspected notifiable disease, then please contact the Animal and Plant Health Agency (APHA).

 If you see an animal on a farm that you think is ill or injured and isn't receiving the proper medical care, or you believe they're in danger or distress, please contact us as soon as possible.
 Alternatively, you can report this to the Animal and Plant Health Agency (APHA).